Published

 database_dump.dump

-For larger restores, I’d also recommend using Neon’s direct connection (not the pooler) for the import, then use the pooler connection string in your app.
-(Less mystery during restore.)
+For larger restores, use Neon’s direct connection (not the pooler) for import, then switch the app to the pooler connection string.

 Step 4: Update environment variables

-Then I swapped my app’s DATABASE_URI/DATABASE_URL to the Neon connection string:
+Then the app’s DATABASE_URI/DATABASE_URL was swapped to the Neon connection string:

 - DATABASE_URI=postgresql://user:pass@rds-endpoint.amazonaws.com/db